-The Wildlife Care Center occasionally receives banded bird into the center.
-These bands can provide valuable information on migration, behavior and life spans of birds.
+The Wildlife Care Center occasionally receives banded birds.
+The birds' bands can provide valuable information on migration, behavior and life spans of birds.

 The Wildlife Care Center occasionally receives banded birds.
 These bands allow scientists to track individual birds throughout their lives, a process that provides valuable information about birds' migration, behavior and life spans.

 Migratory birds are protected under the Migratory Bird Treaty Act and only banders permitted by the Bird Banding Laboratory are able to catch and band birds.
 There are currently 6,500 permitted banders in the United States.
 When banded birds are found (injured, dead, or identified in the wild), they can be reported to the Bird Banding Laboratory - we take this step whenever the care center receives a banded bird.
 This information is tracked and compiled and a report is sent back to the bander.

 According the Bird Banding Laboratory, the first record of bird banding in North America was by John James Audubon.
 In 1803 he tied silver cords to the legs of a brood of phoebes near Philadelphia and was able to identify two of the nestlings when they returned to the neighborhood the following year.

 More information on the Bird Banding Laboratory can be found at www.pwrc.usgs.gov/BBL.

 Below are a few of the banded birds that have been admitted to the Wildlife Care Center.

 Nov.
 28, 2013: A banded Red-tailed Hawk was found dead along a highway near Springfield, Ore., likely after being hit by a car.
 In early 2013, the hawk had spent three months recovering at the Wildlife Care Center after getting stuck between two shipping containers in northeast Portland.